13 Paralegal CV Examples That Work in 2026

 Ready to support senior solicitors and draft legal documents for clients?
 Before you go wild sending applications to lawyers, keep these CV formatting rules in mind:

-• Keep it to one page: Whatever you do, ensure your paralegal CV is confined to a single page.
+• Keep it to one page: Whatever happens, ensure your paralegal CV is confined to a single page.
 A two-page CV is only suitable for those with significant experience.

-• Bullet points: When describing your previous roles, use at least 3–4 bullet points to summarise your contributions to each position.
+• Bullet points: When describing your previous roles, use at least 3–4 bullet points to summarise your contributions to each job.

 • Reverse-chronological format: It’s best to list your most recent work experience at the top and older ones below.
 This gives employers a quick look at your current capabilities and career progression.